Morse-Smale complexes on convex polyhedra: Concluding remarks and summary

 \subsection{Summary}

-Motivated by geophysical applications, in this paper we extended Morse-Smale theory to a convex polyhedron $P$, interpreted as a scalar (radial) distance measured from a point $o$ in its interior.
-We defined the polyhedral Morse-Smale complex and the Morse-Smale graph $G$ associated with $P$ and $o$ and we built an algorithm to compute $G$.
+Motivated by geophysical applications, in this paper we extended Morse\==Smale theory to a convex polyhedron $P$, interpreted as a scalar (radial) distance measured from a point $o$ in its interior.
+We defined the polyhedral Morse\==Smale complex and the Morse\==Smale graph $G$ associated with $P$ and $o$ and we built an algorithm to compute $G$.
 In geophysical applications, $o$ is the center of mass of the particle and the scanned image of the particle is a polyhedron, so this algorithm associates one topological graph to a scanned particle.

-In classical Morse-Smale theory the Morse-Smale complex is defined by a function $f: \mathcal{M} \to \Re$, acting on the compact manifold $\mathcal{M}$ and in the classical case $f$ is considered to be smooth.
+In classical Morse\==Smale theory the Morse\==Smale complex is defined by a function $f: \mathcal{M} \to \Re$, acting on the compact manifold $\mathcal{M}$ and in the classical case $f$ is considered to be smooth.
 From the abstract point of view, the natural extension of this theory is to extend the class of functions $f$ to be considered and this path was followed in \cite{banchoff_polyhedral} and \cite{edelsbrunner_morse_smale} where the authors considered piecewise linear functions.
 Here we took a slightly different approach: instead of defining a new class of functions we would discuss, we considered the geometric image of the function as a given object.
 In our case, this image was a convex polyhedron and the function $f$ was defined on the sphere as a radial distance, measured from a point.
-We hope that this geometric approach may lead to other potential generalizations of Morse-Smale theory.
+We hope that this geometric approach may lead to other potential generalizations of Morse\==Smale theory.